jissereitsma/sw6-pollux/README.md

 # create database with a basic setup (admin user and storefront sales channel)
 bin/console system:install --create-database --basic-setup

-# or use the interactive installer in the browser: /recovery/install/index.php
+# or run `bin/console assets:install` and use the interactive installer in the browser: /recovery/install/index.php
 ```

 ## Update